Culture

 Allegations Of Bribing Kingmakers

-They accuse Njie Mbonde of bribing kingmakers, allegedly distributing over FCFA 6 million to influence his selection.
+They further accuse Njie Mbonde of bribing kingmakers, allegedly distributing over FCFA 6 million to influence his selection.
 Voice clips in Mokpe language have been presented as evidence to support the claim.

-He claims to be the older brother to Mr. Teke Mwambo NJie, who was one of four kingmakers who allegedly collected bribe of FCFA 750,000 each to make Mr. Njie Mbonde the chief of Bokwaongo.
+He also claims to be the older brother to Mr. Teke Mwambo NJie, who was one of four kingmakers who allegedly collected bribe of FCFA 750,000 each to make Mr. Njie Mbonde the chief of Bokwaongo.

 Mola Nyoki Ngomba also shared these concerns.

-“They were asked to go and bring their candidates and there will be a debate on them, but on that day there was nothing done.
-They just said they should go and the Chief and they went and brought Njie Mbonde.
+“They were asked to go and bring their candidates, and there will be a debate on them, but on that day there was nothing done.
+They just said they should go, and the chief and they went and brought Njie Mbonde.
 He earlier said Chiefs of the Southwest are fake.
 He is more fake because he is coming from his mother’s side.
 We cannot put him in power to rule us.”

 Njie Mbonde Challenges Them To Head To Court